eversinc33/Banshee/README.md

 #### Communication over SharedMemory

 Banshee does not communicate over IOCTLs as most drivers do, but rather over shared memory.
 This way no `DriverObject` needs to be registered, which would point to our unbacked memory region (if mapped to memory) and would lead anti-rootkit software directly onto us.

+#### Protecting the driver file

+By hooking the NTFS filesystem's `IRP_MJ_CREATE` handler, we can block any process from opening a handle to our driver file.

 ## Patchguard triggering features